Quantum Reverse Shannon Theorem: Statement of results

-Part (a) of \thmref{qrst} can equivalently be stated as \be \<\cN_F:\rho\> \;\eqlo\; I(R;B)_\rho [q \ra qq] + H(B|R)_\rho [qq], \ee where $[q\ra qq]$ denotes a co-bit\cite{Har03,DHW05}, which is equivalent to $([q\ra q]+[qq])/2$.
+Part (a) of \thmref{qrst} can equivalently be stated as \be \<\cN_F:\rho\> \;\eqlo\; I(R;B)_\rho [q \ra qq] + H(B|R)_\rho [qq], \ee where $[q\ra qq]$ denotes a co-bit~\cite{Har03,DHW05}, which is equivalent to $([q\ra q]+[qq])/2$.
 The formulation in \eq{cobit-feedback-equiv} is parallel to the classical version in \eq{cl-feedback-equiv} if we replace quantum feedback with classical feedback, co-bits with cbits and ebits with rbits.

 A weaker version of (a) was proven in a long unpublished and now obsolete version of the present paper.
-The full statement of (a) has since been proved by Devetak~\cite{Devetak05a} using his triangle of dualities among protocols in the ``family tree'' -- see also~\cite{DHW05}; by Horodecki \emph{et al.}~\cite{HOW05} as the inverse of the ``mother'' protocol, a coherent version of state merging; and by Abeyesinghe \emph{et al.}~\cite{ADHW06} in the context of a direct derivation of the ``mother'' protocol.
-We will present another proof of (a) in \secref{qrst}.
+The idea there was to simulate the channel using a noisy form of teleportation, and then to use measurement compression~\cite{Winter:POVM}\footnote{More concretely, suppose that Alice uses the ``Homer Simpson protocol,'' which means applying $\cN$ to her input and then teleporting the output to Bob, using a classical message of size $2\log d_A$.
+Alice's entire part of the protocol can be viewed as a measurement that she performs on her input state and on half of a maximally entangled state.
+The mutual information between her classical message and Bob's residual quantum state is given by $I(R;B)$.
+Therefore \cite{Winter:POVM} can be used to simulate $n$ applications of this measurement by a block measurement with $\approx\exp(n I(R;B))$ outcomes.
+Finally, it is necessary to observe that the error analysis in \cite{Winter:POVM} shows that the simulated measurement not only has the correct output statistics, but essentially has the correct Kraus operators.
+Thus the compressed measurement gives a high-fidelity simulation of the Homer Simpson protocol, and thus of the original channel.
+However, the measurement compression step relies on knowledge of the input density matrix $\rho$, and so new ideas are necessary for the non-tensor-power case. }.
+The full statement of (a) has since been proved by Devetak~\cite{devetak-triangle} using his triangle of dualities among protocols in the ``family tree'' -- see also~\cite{DHW05}; by Horodecki \emph{et al.}~\cite{HOW05} as the inverse of the ``mother'' protocol, a coherent version of state merging; and by Abeyesinghe \emph{et al.}~\cite{ADHW06} in the context of a direct derivation of the ``mother'' protocol.
+We will present another proof of (a) in \secref{qrst}, partly in order to prepare for the proof of the rest of \thmref{qrst}.